 This was the last information the family received from the War Department in nearly two years.

 There is conflicting information on what happened to Arthur.
 Newspaper clippings from the time state that Gattie died as a Prisoner of War from dysentery, malaria, and beriberi, but U.S. government POW records do not show him listed as a POW.
 According to James McComas, Arthur fought as a guerrilla and was killed in action.
-This appears to be the truth.
-The U.S. government records show he was killed in action on March 6, 1944.
+Some records record Arthur’s date of death as December 26, 1941, while other U.S. government records show he died of disease on March 6, 1944.
+Remains Recovery states in some documents that an unknown American was buried in a ditch along Highway 3 near Carmen by a Filipino Guerrilla Lieutenant, Cipriniano Peralta, about 60 yards west of Carmen Elementary School in January 1942.
+Still, another Filipino, Lauro Eroza, stated he found two human bones and buried them in his garden.
+When the Remains Recovery team dug in the garden, no bones were found.

 His family finally learned of his death on May 15, 1944, in a telegram from the War Department.
 The telegram did not say he was a POW or where he had died.
 This suggests that the information came through channels from the guerrillas.

 1002 EIGHTH STREET BRAINED MN

 “=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES THAT YOUR SON TECHNICIAN FOURTH GRADE ARTHUR G GATTIE WHO PREVIOUSLY HAD BEEN REPORTED A PRISONER OF WAR DIED SIXTH MARCH FORTY FOUR PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO CONFIRMING LETTER FOLLOWS=

 “ULIO THE ADJUTANT”